Eli-bassoon/action_effect/README.md

 - `--function_to_use` (default: 0) which captioning function to use, between 0-2
 - `--save_file` (default: "captions.txt") where to save the captions
 - `--debug` (default: false) use debug mode which tries out all possible captioning models and functions on a small subset of the images

+## Prompting and Finetuning the LLaVa model

+- To see the prompting capabilities of the LLaVa model run the llava_action_effect.ipnyb file.
+The initial part of the notebook contains the setup, zero-shot and few-shot prompting code.
+- Following the zero-shot and few-shot prompting code, we have the finetuning code for the LLaVa model.